-I’d call Spying on Strange Men a twisted love triangle but I read Wuthering Heights when I was seven.
+Spying on Strange Men is a twisted love triangle but I read Wuthering Heights when I was seven.
 I stole a copy from the library.
 We weren’t allowed books in the house because they’re ‘dirty germ traps’.
 My mum had a shelf of fake leather books which my dad used to hide whisky behind.
 I died of embarrassment every time a visitor tried to pick up a book and realized it was fake.

 The library was forbidden so it became exotic and sexy in my imagination.
 I was dying to get in there and read a book!

 My cousin was a drug dealer so drugs were never exotic to me.
 Just a bunch of fat greasy haired losers in a room smoking, then later injecting heroin and mysteriously staying fat for ages.
 Eventually they died.

 It was always dark when I went to the library, eyes peeled for paedophiles.
 I had to crawl under the shelves to the Adult section.
 The children’s area was full of picture books wee shites had crayoned on.

 I sat under a big plant reading Wuthering Heights.
 I’d already seen it on tv.
-Olivier was never really my idea of Heathcliff.
+Olivier was never my idea of Heathcliff.
 I erased him from my head and superimposed a Catholic pyromaniac I was secretly in love with.
 Catholics were forbidden.
 So I was always sneaking into Mass, lighting candles and saying more Hail Marys than anyone really needs to.
 And this boy had burned down the school.
 He appears in my next book Liberace’s Love Child.

 When I wrote Lampshades, my first novel, I thought I was copying Wuthering Heights.
 No one else noticed.